JeroenDeDauw/ParamProcessor/README.md

 Load all dependencies and the load the ParamProcessor library by including its entry point:
 ParamProcessor.php.

+### As MediaWiki extension

+ParamProcessor can be installed as MediaWiki extension.

+Simply include the entry point in your LocalSettings.php file:

+  require_once( "$IP/extensions/Validator/Validator.php" );

+## Concept

+The goal of the ParamProcessor library is to make parameter handling simple and consistent.

+In order to achieve this, a declarative API for defining parameters is provided.
+Passing in such parameter definitions together with a list of raw input into the processor leads to a processed list of parameters.
+Processing consists out of name and alias resolving, parsing, validation, formatting and defaulting.

+If ones defines an "awesomeness" parameter of type "integer", one can be sure that at the end of the processing, there will be an integer value for the awesomeness parameter.
+If the user did not provide a value, or provided something that is invalid, while the parameter it is required, processing will abort with a fatal error.
+If on the other hand there is a default, the default will be set.
+If the value was invalid, a warning will be kept track of.
+In case the user provides a valid value, for instance "42" (string), it will be turned in the appropriate 42 (int).

+## Implementation structure

+Parameters are defined using the ParamProcessor\ParamDefinition class.

+Processing is done via ParamProcessor\Processor.

 ## Tests

 This library comes with a set up PHPUnit tests that cover all non-trivial code.
 You can run these